alkampfergit/personal-blog/codewrecks/content/post/old/2008/12/on-setup-and-teardown-in-nunit.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 With these two attributes you can automate the creation and verification of MockRepository, but it is so good?
-Letâ€™s run a couple of tests.
+Let's run a couple of tests.

 {{< highlight xml "linenos=table,linenostart=1" >}}
 [Test]